 Maintaining A Healthy Weight

 Keeping your weight at a desired level can be tricky.
-If you are obese, focus initially on not gaining more weight.
+If you are obese, focus initially on not gaining more weight and read more about exercising when overweight.
 This step alone can improve your health.
 Then, once you are ready, you can try to shed a few extra pounds with these tips.

 - Incorporate movement and physical activity into your routine.

 - Eat a diet that is rich in fruits, vegetables, and whole grains.

 - Eat smaller portions and chew your food slower.